 Given the importance of technology to higher learning and life skills, digital learning tools and instruction are an integral part of the 21st Century educational experience at St. Francis of Assisi Catholic School.
 Our goal is to incorporate technology into all subject areas of the curriculum at a developmentally appropriate level, thereby deepening understanding and strengthening critical thinking skills across multiple platforms and subject areas.
 We believe that students naturally love using technology tools.
 They can be very motivational, easily personalized, and allow students a degree of autonomy in their own learning processes.
 For this reason, our teachers are committed to ongoing professional development to ensure the effective integration of technology into instruction.

 Our technology goals for St. Francis of Assisi graduates are:

-Thanks to the generosity of our families, the 2017 Auction Fund An Item raised monies to renovate the computer lab and library to a comprehensive Innovation Center.
+Thanks to the generosity of our families, the 2017 Auction Fund An Item raised monies to renovate the computer lab and library into a comprehensive Innovation Center.
 While the contents of a traditional library are still present for our younger students, middle school and junior high students can check out digital titles on their iPads.
-Students now have a flexible learning space which extends the walls of the classroom.
-They have access to a recording studio, tech support bar, and iMac lab, where Apple, Microsoft and Google applications are utilized.
-Additionally coding and robotics are offered at all grade levels.
+Students now have a flexible learning space that extends the walls of the classroom.
+They have access to a recording studio and tech support bar where Apple, Microsoft, and Google applications are utilized.
+Additionally, coding and robotics are offered at all grade levels.

 Students receive instruction through Common Sense Media resources.
 All iPads have Mosyle, a mobile device management system, installed with Diocesan multi-level filtering and pre-approved educational applications.
 1:1 iPads are monitored 24/7 and students and parents sign an Acceptable Use Policy to ensure partnership and safety compliance between home and school.